This group of thoughtful, committed individuals are uplifting and empowering the Greater Harrisburg Community.

 Prior to joining JFS in 2003, Rachel worked in an Intensive Family Preservation program locally, as well as in a Child Welfare agency in California.
 She was an outpatient therapist from 2000-2016.
 Rachel holds a LCSW from the School of Social Work at the University of California, Berkeley.

-Wendy is responsible for directing the Family Based Mental Health Services program at JFS.
-She leads a team of therapists that helps families that have children/adolescents who are at risk of out of home placement (such as in-patient hospitalization, residential treatment, or foster care) due to emotional/behavioral struggles.
+Jess is responsible for directing the Family Based Mental Health Services program at JFS.
+She started as a family based mental health professional in 2020 and took over as director in 2022.
+Jess and the Family Based teams are committed to helping families that have children/adolescents who are at risk of out of home placement (such as in-patient hospitalization, residential treatment facilities, or foster care) due to emotional/behavioral struggles.

 Jess has a master’s degree in counseling with a specialization in marriage, family, and couples counseling from Kutztown University.